-'I thought we'd talked about everything but still David refused to stay for the sleep over.
-I asked what else there was to worry about and he asked how he would know it was his turn in the bathroom.
+'I thought we'd talked about everything but still David refused to stay for a sleep over.
+I asked what else there was to worry about and he asked how he would know when it was his turn in the bathroom.
 It just hadn't occurred to me.
 Once I knew, I could help him sort it out, but it was ages before he told me.'

 Sometimes our own worries are communicated to the young person without us realising.
-For example, our fears about their safety may contribute to a child's anxieties about new situations.
+For example our fears about their safety may contribute to a child's anxieties about new situations.
 And saying 'no' too often may mean they choose not to tell us what they're really doing - so we become the last to know and miss the chance to agree some ground rules.

 'Chloe's friends all hang about at Churchill Square on Saturdays and of course Alice wants to go.
 I was really worried about what would happen if she got separated from the crowd.
 Could I trust her sister to look out for her?
-I kept saying what if this...what if that...in the end I realised the arguments were making us both miserable and she said I was treating her like a baby.
-We got her a mobile and put in our home number.
+I kept saying "what if this...what if that..."in the end I realised the arguments were making us both miserable and she said I was treating her like a baby.
+We got her a mobile phone and put in our home number.
 She promised to ring me if she got lost and we've practised who it's safe to ask for help.
 I have to start trusting her because she starts college next year.
 Of course I still worry but I try not to let it show.'

 - Unpicking worries can take time, especially if it's something that doesn't make much sense to us.
-It's important to take all worries seriously; they arouse strong feelings and can get in the way of trying new things or making choices - Consider the potential risks and build in safeguards.
-In this way the young person can take another step towards independence
+It's important to take all worries seriously; they arouse strong feelings and can get in the way of trying new things or making choices - © Consider the potential risks and build in safeguards.
+In this way the young person can take another step towards independence the sales staff too persistent or the music too loud.
+If it's hard to hear yourself think, a young person may choose anything just to avoid the pressure.